⚖️ Airport Comparison Tool

 🏢 Terminal Information

 Filadelfia Airport (FLM) is a vital regional aviation facility serving the city of Filadelfia, the capital of the Boquerón Department in the remote Gran Chaco region of Paraguay.
-The airport features a single 1,470-meter gravel runway and acts as a critical lifeline for the Fernheim Colony, one of the most successful Mennonite agricultural settlements in South America.
+The airport maintains a single 1,470-meter gravel runway and acts as a critical lifeline for the Fernheim Colony, one of the most successful Mennonite agricultural settlements in South America.
 Given the extreme heat and the vast distances of the Chaco wilderness, the airport provides an essential alternative to the often challenging overland routes to the national capital.
 The terminal infrastructure is modest but well-maintained, reflecting the cooperative community spirit of the region.
 It consists of a single-story passenger building that provides air-conditioned shelter, which is essential given the region's frequent temperatures above 40°C (104°F).
 Facilities include a basic waiting lounge, administrative offices, and simple restroom amenities.
 The airport serves as a primary hub for general aviation, including private aircraft owned by the local agricultural cooperatives, medical evacuation flights, and government missions.
 All passenger processing is conducted manually, and the facility typically operates during daylight hours only.
 There are currently no regular scheduled commercial airline services operating at Filadelfia Airport.
 Air traffic is predominantly composed of private charters and light aircraft connecting the Chaco with Silvio Pettirossi International Airport (ASU) in Asunción.
 Ground transportation into the city center, located about 3 kilometers away, is primarily by private vehicle or pre-arranged taxi through local guesthouses.
 Travelers are advised that while the airport offers 'Premium' general aviation services, it is not an official Airport of Entry, meaning international arrivals must first clear customs at a larger hub like Asunción or Ciudad del Este before proceeding to Filadelfia.

 🔄 Connection Tips